azizzaeny/composable/readme.md

-## About
-repository about collection of library functional programming, data structure, UI development, pushing side-effects to the last

 ## Composable
-***composable mean to make or form by combining things.***
+    ***composable is to make or form by combining things.***
 collection of functions that can be composed to solve programming problem
+about collection of library functional programming, data structure, UI development, pushing side-effects to the last

-### Javascript packages
+### packages

-- [@zaeny/core](./js/core/readme.md) - functional programming in javascript using clojure-core variable naming and convention
+- [@azizzaeny/clojure.core](./packages/clojure.core/readme.md)  - translating the clojure core functions into javascript functions

 (todo, work in progress)